HoomanMinoosepehr/hoomo_rental_car/README.md

 A guest user can view the list of cars and access the individual car's show page, along with its comments and the number of likes for each comment.

 ### Signed-in User:
-A signed-in user can also view the list of cars and access the show page for each car, including its comments and the number of likes for each comment.
+A signed-in user can view the list of cars and access the show page for each car, including its comments and the number of likes for each comment.
 Additionally, signed-in users have the privilege to:

  - Add comments to cars.
  - Like existing comments.
  - Create a car profile to rent out their own car.
-To do this, they can navigate to the 'Rent Your Car' section, where they can provide car information, upload pictures, specify their location, and have the car added    to the list.
+To do this, they can navigate to the 'Rent Your Car' section, where they can provide car information, upload pictures, specify their location, an have the car added to the list.

 Signed-in users can also: